akotronis/DIT247/README.md

 - `>>> docker-compose up -d` (or `>>> docker-compose up -d -build` if needed) in `~/dit247`
 - Check the forwarded ports from browser in the above urls and
 - make sure the containers are Up with `>>> docker ps -a`

+### Test the flow
+- Bucket list
+  - Run the inject node on Bucket list section to list minio buckets (They should already be there from **Prerequisites: Configurations** stage)
+- Upload image to minio
+  - Make sure a folder the folder `~/dit247/data/nodered/images` exists in the vm with files with names `file-1.jpg, file-2.jpg, ...`
+  - If not, run `>>> python3 -m python.rename_files` from `~/dit247` to rename them

 # General guides